 Iterate and refine.

 Tweak your learning outcomes, curriculum, instruction, and assessment to improve alignment, sharpen focus, and promote shared vision.
-Document these changes in your assessment reports to show how you "close the loop."
+Document these changes in your department reports to show how you "close the loop."

 Make it useful.